 Episode 6: A Century of Bathhouses

 Episode 6 features the stories of bathhouse owners, workers and patrons from the Coney Island History Project’s oral history archive.
 Bathhouses were the first businesses in Coney Island.
 Even before Coney’s first hotel was built in 1829, crude bathhouse shacks were set among the dunes.
-Before the city built the boardwalk in the 1920s, most of the Coney Island beach was private and bathhouses provided the only access to the beach and provided patrons a summer home away from home.
+Before the city built the boardwalk in the 1920s, most of the Coney Island beach was private and bathhouses provided the only access to the beach and were a summer home away from home for patrons.

 Many had overnight accommodations, restaurants, and swimming pools, and some offered massages and the ever popular nude sunbathing.
 They were very sociable places and generations of family and friends from the same neighborhoods patronized the same bath houses for years until the last one, Brighton Beach Baths, was demolished in the early 1990s.
 Now hardly anyone knows what a bathhouse is.